Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Introduction

-One such avenue of development is the improvement of MC event generators~\cite{Alwall:2014hca,Kilian:2007gr,Sherpa:2024mfk,Bierlich:2022pfr,Jadach:2022mbe,CarloniCalame:2000pz,Campbell:2022qmc,Bellm:2015jjp,Frixione:2021zdp,Carloni:2019ejp,Balossini:2006wc,Krauss:2022ajk} which will play a central role in this ecosystem and will be essential to the success of any future collider program.
+One such avenue of development is the improvement of MC event generators~\cite{Alwall:2014hca,Kilian:2007gr,Sherpa:2024mfk,Bahr:2008pv,Bierlich:2022pfr,Jadach:2022mbe,CarloniCalame:2000pz,Campbell:2022qmc,Bellm:2015jjp,Frixione:2021zdp,Carloni:2019ejp,Balossini:2006wc,Krauss:2022ajk} which will play a central role in this ecosystem and will be essential to the success of any future collider program.
 Those based on developments during the LEP era, maintained and some updated from fortran to \cpp, are often specialized for a narrow range of Standard Model (SM) processes or based on the implementation of a separately calculated matrix element.
 Modern MC generators leverage automated algorithms that enable them to handle a much wider array of processes with enhanced flexibility and precision.
 Despite differences in design and implementation, MC generators are expected to agree in certain foundational areas~\cite{Ballestrero:2000ur,Grunewald:2000ju,Andersen:2024czj,Aliberti:2024fpq,Altarelli:1996ww,CERN:1995gra,Jadach:2000zp,Korneeva:2024oho,Karneyeu:2013aha}, such as leading-order (LO) cross-sections.
-These common elements form the basis of what we refer to as technical comparisons, which are the focus of the following sections.
-The purpose of these comparisons is not to assess the full physics capabilities of the generators, but to evaluate their consistency and reliability in domains where agreement should be well established.
-By concentrating on areas where discrepancies are unlikely, we can provide a valuable diagnostic insights for both users and developers of MC generators.
-Such comparisons help uncover technical issues, validate algorithmic implementations, and ensure that these tools meet the stringent precision demands of future collider experiments.